-Pet Education and Counseling
+Pet Education and Counseling for Round Lake, IL Pet Owners

 At Companion Animal Hospital in Round Lake, we understand and respect the roles that education and counseling play in veterinary medicine and the relationship between humans and animals.
 Caring for a pet is a big responsibility, and being educated on how to address their needs is extremely important.
 Pet parents that are informed and knowledgeable regarding their pet’s health are likely to have a much stronger bond with them.